Gy920/qwen-mcp-tool/README.md

 - **/help**: Displays the Qwen CLI help information.
 - **/ping**: Tests the connection to the server.
   - **`message`** (optional): A message to echo back.

+## Acknowledgments

+This project is based on the excellent work of [jamubc/gemini-mcp-tool](https://github.com/jamubc/gemini-mcp-tool).
+Special thanks to the original author for creating the foundation that made this Qwen Code adaptation possible.

+**Key changes in this fork:**
+- 🔄 Converted from Gemini CLI to Qwen Code CLI
+- 🛠️ Updated all tool definitions and model references
+- 📝 Adapted documentation for Qwen Code usage
+- 🏷️ Renamed package to `@gy920/qwen-mcp-tool`

 ## Contributing